-Flowers or equivalent (up to \$100) will be sent on occasion of the death of staff members, Board members, regularly scheduled volunteers, or their immediate family members.
-Immediate family is defined as a spouse, child, sibling, parent, grandparent, grandchild, or immediate in-laws.
+Flowers or equivalent (up to \$100) will be sent on occasion of the death of staff members, board members, regularly scheduled volunteers, or their immediate family members.
+Immediate family is defined as a spouse, child, sibling, parent, legal guardian, grandparent, grandchild, or immediate in-laws.
+Supervisors should check with the impacted employee before sharing personal information with other staff.